Hundreds of sculpted masks, or “ mascarons ” (from the Italian “ mascherone ”), can be seen on the exteriors of buildings in Bordeaux. ...

 A blog such as Invisible Bordeaux is, in essence, a linear compilation of content with articles stacked up in chronological order, with the most recent items given priority homepage treatment.

 Bordeaux’s wartime history remains an opaque affair.
-Throughout that dark period, the city was ...
+Throughout that dark period, the city was the scene of many events, some of which ...

 Le Juif et la France: when the anti-Semitic propaganda exhibition came to wartime Bordeaux